NetCordDev/NetCord/Documentation/guides/components-v2/migrating-from-embeds.md

 ---
-title: Migrating from Embeds
+title: Migrating from Discord Embeds to Components v2
-description: Converting embed-based layouts to Components v2
+description: Convert embed-based message layouts to Components v2.
+Learn migration strategies and new component equivalents for NetCord bots.
+omitAppTitle: true
 ---

 # Migrating from Embeds